 In human societies, the development of positive relationships is based mainly on cooperation, with non-cooperative behaviors evoking avoidance or even punishment.
 However, during initial encounters, when there is no prior information about the likelihood of reciprocity, rapid trustworthiness decisions are required for the formation of new relationships.
-Importantly, preliminary evidence indicates that interpersonal trust is reduced in lonely individuals.[11]
-In addition, the neural circuits of trust and loneliness are largely intertwined and share neuroanatomical pathways via the amygdala, the anterior insula (AI), the medial prefrontal cortex (mPFC), the nucleus accumbens (NAcc), and the temporoparietal junction (TPI).[6,14-17] Nevertheless, it is still unclear whether these brain regions might contribute to reduced interpersonal trust in loneliness, as they have been associated with various cognitive processes.[18,19] This would indicate that the selectivity of activation is low and specific inferences are not valid without evidence that the assumed process (i.e., interpersonal trust) is engaged.[20]

-Thus, the current study aims to examine to what extent loneliness relates to interpersonal trust, and whether activity and connectivity of the aforementioned neural circuit would be altered in lonely individuals during situations that specifically require trustworthiness decisions.
-We hypothesized that participants with high loneliness scores (high-lonely, HL) would exhibit diminished interpersonal trust in self-report and behavioral measurements as well as altered trust-associated brain activity and connectivity.
-Furthermore, given the key role of interpersonal trust for the development of positive relationships, we hypothesized that reduced interpersonal trust and its underlying brain activity would mechanistically contribute to attenuated benefits from a positive social interaction in lonely individuals.
+Importantly, preliminary evidence indicates that interpersonal trust is reduced in lonely individuals.^[9] In addition, the neural circuits of trust and loneliness are largely intertwined and share neuroanatomical pathways via the amygdala, the anterior insula (AI), the medial prefrontal cortex (mPFC), the nucleus accumbens (NAcc), and the temporoparietal junction (TPJ).^[12-14] Thus, we hypothesized that participants with high loneliness scores (high-lonely, HL) would exhibit diminished interpersonal trust in self-report and behavioral measurements as well as altered trust-associated brain activity and connectivity.
+Furthermore, given the key role of interpersonal trust and its underlying brain activity would mechanistically contribute to attenuated benefits from a positive social interaction in lonely individuals.

-To test our hypotheses, we implemented a multimodal prestratification approach including behavioral, psychophysiological, hormonal, and neuroimaging measurements.
-We screened a sample of n = 3678 individuals and included n = 42 HL and n =40 controls (low-lonely, LL) who participated in a positive conversation with an unfamiliar confederate and underwent functional magnetic resonance imaging (fMRI) during which they played an adapted version of the well-established trust game.[21]
-Specifically, we hypothesized increased positive and decreased negative mood ratings as response to the positive conversation across all participants.
+To test our hypotheses, we implemented a multimodal pre-stratification approach including behavioral, psychophysiological, hormonal, and neuroimaging measurements.
+We screened a sample of n = 3678 individuals and included n = 42 HL and n = 40 controls (low-lonely, LL) who participated in a positive conversation with an unfamiliar confederate and underwent functional magnetic resonance imaging (fMRI) during which they played an adapted version of the wellestablished trust game.^[15] Specifically, we hypothesized increased positive and decreased negative mood ratings as response to the positive conversation across all participants.
 Moreover, we expected that affective responses would be reduced in HL participants.
-In contrast, we hypothesized that HL and LL participants would not differ regarding their physiological responsiveness to the conversation (i.e., changes in electrodermal activity (EDA) and heart rate), as we assumed that the reduced affective responsiveness would be based on negative biases rather than differences in physiological arousal.
+In contrast, we hypothesized that HL and LL participants would not differ regarding their physiological responsiveness to the conversation (i.e., changes in electrodermal activity and heart rate), as we assumed that the reduced affective responsiveness would be based on negative biases rather than differences in physiological arousal.

-To probe the hypotheses of reduced interpersonal trust and trust-associated brain activity as a potential mechanism underlying the impaired reactivity to social interactions in loneliness, we first measured self-reported interpersonal trust and the ideal and uncomfortable interpersonal distance during a stop-approach paradigm[22] as behavioral measurement of interpersonal trust toward the confederate.
+To probe the hypotheses of reduced interpersonal trust and trust-associated brain activity as a potential mechanism underlying the impaired reactivity to social interactions in loneliness, we first measured self-reported interpersonal trust and the ideal and uncomfortable interpersonal distance during a stop-approach paradigm (cf.^[16]) as behavioral measurement of interpersonal trust towards the confederate.
 We then contrasted brain activity during the fMRI trust game with a risk game control condition to test the hypothesized altered brain activity in the amgydala, AI, mPFC, NAcc, and TPJ and to further explore whether differences in brain activity would be accompanied by altered functional connectivity.
 We lastly hypothesized that the observed differences in responsiveness to the positive social interaction of HL compared to LL participants would correlate with the trust assessments.
 We controlled for the influence of possible confounding variables such as depressive symptomatology, social anxiety, and childhood maltreatment.

 In addition to these hypotheses, we assessed further exploratory variables to better characterize the response profile to the positive social interaction in lonely individuals.
 We collected saliva samples before and after the task to explore hormonal and immunological reactivity.
-Salivary assessments consisted of the hypothalamic peptide oxytocin, which is crucially involved in human bonding and trust,[23-25] as well as cortisol and immunoglobulin A (IgA) concentrations as markers of stress and immune system responses[26] to the social interaction, in addition to baseline immune parameters in blood.
-Moreover, the blinded confederate in the social interaction task estimated the group affiliation (HL vs LL) and rated the trustworthiness of the participants to examine the social transmission of loneliness.
-Finally, as sex differences in the neural correlates of loneliness have been identified recently,[14] we conducted moderator analyses to explore the potential influence of the participants' sex on loneliness effects in our sample.
+Salivary assessments consisted of the hypothalamic peptide oxytocin, which is crucially involved in human bonding and trust,^[17-19] as well as cortisol and immunoglobulin A (IgA) concentrations as markers of stress and immune system responses^[20] to the social interaction, in addition to baseline immune parameters in blood.
+Moreover, the blinded confederate in the social interaction task estimated the group affiliation (HL versus LL) and rated the trustworthiness of the participants to examine the social transmission of loneliness.